shawdm/darrenshaw_org/cv.md

 ## 2001-2017 IBM Emerging Technology

 ### Wimbledon (2017)
-Technical lead and developer for *WhatMakesGreat*, a project using machine learning with structured and unstructured data to understand what makes a great Wimbledon champion.
+Technical lead and developer for "WhatMakesGreat", a project using machine learning with structured and unstructured data to understand what makes a great Wimbledon champion.
 The output of this project was used in articles for The Telegraph, Wimbledon's Facebook page, digital advertising at Heathrow airport, print newspapers and IBM's marketing campaign.

-Technology Used: Watson Discovery Service, Watson Personality Insights, NodeJS, DB2, Cloud Foundry/Bluemix
+Technology Used: Watson Discovery Service, Watson Personality Insights, NodeJS, DB2, Cloud Foundry/Bluemix.

 ### RBS Hybrid Chat Bot Prototype (2016)
 Lead developer for the chat user interface.
 The interesting challenge was to avoid the transition between bot and human being seamless, but still remain smooth.
 Research indicated that users want to know if they are talking to a human or machine.

-Technology Used: Watson Conversation, LiveChat, NodeJS, Javascript, Cloud Foundry/Bluemix
+Technology Used: Watson Conversation, LiveChat, NodeJS, Javascript, Cloud Foundry/Bluemix.

 ### US Masters, Roland Garros, ABM Amro, Wimbledon (2016)
-Technical lead and developer for a machine leaning based real time social media analytics system.
-A machine learning classifier was used to identify content relevant to each tournament.
-Keywords as a means for selecting  content had proved unsatisfactory because of the almost random topics that are discussed in the context of a sports event.
+Technical lead and developer for a real-time social media analytics system.
+A machine learning classifier was used to identify content relevant to each tournament and natural language processing to understand the content.
 At peak, the system analysed 400 messages per second.
-It was used by the four tournaments to direct their social media content.
+It was used by the four tournaments to direct their social media output.

-Technology Used: Watson Natural Language Classifier, Alchemy Language API, Apache Spark, NodeJS, Java, Cloud Foundry/Bluemix
+Technology Used: Watson Natural Language Classifier, Alchemy Language API, Apache Spark, NodeJS, Java, Cloud Foundry/Bluemix.

 ### Wimbledon (2015)
-Technical lead and developer for an AI based chat bot.
+Technical lead and developer for an AI chat bot.
 The bot was capable of answering both statistical questions ("how many French players made the second round in 1999?") and questions that needed to be answered from unstructured data ("how do Wimbledon keep the pigeons away?").
 Machine learning allowed the the bot to answer unstructured data queries, combined with research technology (Controlled English) to answer structured data queries.

-Technology Used: Watson Engagement Advisor, Controlled English, NodeJS, DB2, Cloud Foundry/Bluemix
+Technology Used: Watson Engagement Advisor, Controlled English, NodeJS, DB2, Cloud Foundry/Bluemix.

 ### Design Thinking (2014-2017)
-I've led Design Thinking workshops and projects since 2014.
-I piloted the technique in the Emerging Technology  group in 2014.
+I've led Design Thinking workshops since 2014 when I piloted the technique with the Emerging Technology group.
 I adapted the process and led the first Design Thinking workshops with UK IBM clients.
-I've run workshops for: Instrumental, Unilever, KPMG, Carphone Warehouse, Wimbledon, EDF, British Gas and Stop the Traffik.
+I've since run workshops for: Instrumental, Unilever, KPMG, Carphone Warehouse, Wimbledon, EDF, British Gas and Stop the Traffik.

 ### Homebase (2014)
 Technical lead and mentor for an Extreme Blue project to prototype click and collect ordering using Homebase's existing store infrastructure.
 The mobile app provided a better customer experience and a simpler process for employees.
 The design decisions allowed Homebase to maximise the value of their in-store staff, something online retailers could not compete with.

-Technology Used: NodeJS, Javascript, Ionic
+Technology Used: NodeJS, Javascript, Ionic.

 ### Shop Direct Fantasy Fashion (2013)
 Technical lead and mentor for an Extreme Blue project to prototype a fantasy fashion game for Shop Direct's *Very* brand.
 The project allowed customers to predict fashion trends, increasing time spent browsing Very's catalogue, promoting social sharing and providing Shop Direct with data that could be used to predict future sales.

-Technology Used: PHP, MySQL
+Technology Used: PHP, MySQL.

 ### Meedan (2009)
-Technical lead for Meedan's social network, using statistical machine translation to facilitate debate between native English and Arabic speakers.
-This was an early social network and the first to make use of machine translation.
-It allowed users to correct machine translations, improving both the site and the underlying machine translation algorithms, pre-dating the same approach Google used.
+Technical lead for Meedan's social network, using statistical machine translation to facilitate discussion between native English and Arabic speakers.
+Meedan was an early social network and the first to make use of machine translation.
+It allowed users to correct translations, improving both the site and the underlying machine translation algorithms, pre-dating the same approach Google use.

-Technology Used: PHP, MySQL, IBM Research Machine Translation
+Technology Used: PHP, MySQL, IBM Research Machine Translation.

 ## Awards and Publications